 Dentures are the most cost-effective means of replacing your missing teeth, but they’re also fairly inconvenient.
 They keep coming off when you talk or eat, which makes them slightly difficult and even embarrassing.
 Furthermore, they’re difficult to maintain.

 We always try to remedy all of your dental problems with minimally invasive procedures and we do our best to save your teeth.
 However, sometimes, tooth extractions may be necessary.
 You may need to get your tooth or teeth removed for several reasons — dental decay, overcrowding of teeth, braces, and many others.
 The dentist removes your teeth through a simple or surgical procedure, depending on the condition of your teeth.
 Surgical tooth extraction is a procedure in which the dentist creates an incision on your gums and removes your bone tissues to loosen impacted teeth.

 All-on-4 implants also refer to dentures as a solution for teeth replacement, but a far more effective method of wearing dentures.
 Traditional dentures are unstable and they come off occasionally while talking of eating, which makes them embarrassing and uncomfortable.
 All-on-4 implants is a method wherein the dentures are attached to implants strategically lodged into four different parts of your jawbone.
 The implants support the dentures and keep them in place permanently so they don’t keep coming off.

-Nottingham Dental is the best clinic for oral surgery in Katy, TX.
+Nottingham Dental is one of the best clinic for oral surgery in Katy, TX.
 We have highly-qualified board-certified dentists who try their best to treat your issues with minimally invasive procedures and save your teeth at all costs.
 We only go for surgical options if there’s no other alternative.
 For more information, please schedule your oral surgery consultation today.